Long covid is destroying careers, leaving economic distress in its wake

 “I went out and raked some leaves and made dinner for my family, and the next day, I couldn’t get out of bed,” she said.
 “It’s the roller coaster of living with long covid.”

-Feeling `worthless'
+Feeling ‘worthless’

-At the onset of the lockdowns in March 2020, Patino lost her job as a server at Firebirds Wood Fired Grill in suburban Maryland.
+At the onset of the shutdowns in March 2020, Patino lost her job as a server at Firebirds Wood Fired Grill in suburban Maryland.
 Her boyfriend was laid off from another restaurant around the same time.

 “We had to sign up for unemployment, and I was pregnant,” Patino said.

-Two months after the September birth of her baby, Leon, she tested positive for covid.
+Two months after the September birth of her baby, Leon, she tested positive for the coronavirus.

 Her symptoms were moderate, but she could no longer nurse her baby.
 She was first told she was probably suffering from postpartum depression, she said.
 She went for a second opinion and staff found signs of the classic “ground-glass” pneumonia in her lungs, she said.